Behind the scenes:

 Valid comparisons across individuals and over time

-Reproducible results that hold up to clinical scrutiny
+Reproducible results that hold up to scrutiny

 Removal of human scoring bias